DollieWP/dollie/core/Extras/commons-in-a-box/readme.txt

 == Description ==

-Commons In A Box (CBOX) dramatically lowers the barrier to building community sites on WordPress.
-CBOX helps you to install BuddyPress along with a number of carefully selected and vetted BuddyPress plugins, so that you don’t have to worry about which plugins are best and which are compatible with each other.
+Commons In A Box (DOLLIE_SETUP) dramatically lowers the barrier to building community sites on WordPress.
+DOLLIE_SETUP helps you to install BuddyPress along with a number of carefully selected and vetted BuddyPress plugins, so that you don’t have to worry about which plugins are best and which are compatible with each other.

-Commons In A Box (CBOX) includes a choice of two packages that can be customized to meet the needs of your community:
+Commons In A Box (DOLLIE_SETUP) includes a choice of two packages that can be customized to meet the needs of your community:

-**CBOX Classic is designed for communities of all kinds.** It is used by groups and organizations to create flexible social networks where members can collaborate on projects, publish research, and create repositories of knowledge.
+**DOLLIE_SETUP Classic is designed for communities of all kinds.** It is used by groups and organizations to create flexible social networks where members can collaborate on projects, publish research, and create repositories of knowledge.

-**CBOX OpenLab is specifically designed for teaching, learning, and collaboration.** It allows faculty members, departments, and entire institutions to create commons spaces for open learning.
+**DOLLIE_SETUP OpenLab is specifically designed for teaching, learning, and collaboration.** It allows faculty members, departments, and entire institutions to create commons spaces for open learning.

 Both packages feature:
 - Robust out-of-the-box functionality;
 - An intuitive setup process that guides site administrators through installation and customization;
 - Responsive design for easy use on many devices, including tablets and smartphones;
-- Ensured compatibility with a core set of plugins – when it’s time to update, you simply update CBOX and we take care of the rest;
+- Ensured compatibility with a core set of plugins – when it’s time to update, you simply update DOLLIE_SETUP and we take care of the rest;
 - Compatibility with many additional WordPress and BuddyPress plugins and themes.

 Visit [commonsinabox.org](https://commonsinabox.org/) for support and documentation.

 == Installation ==

-Before you start, make sure to check out the [Technical Guide](http://commonsinabox.org/cbox-technical-guide), which explains the technical requirements for Commons In A Box (CBOX).
+Before you start, make sure to check out the [Technical Guide](http://commonsinabox.org/cbox-technical-guide), which explains the technical requirements for Commons In A Box (DOLLIE_SETUP).

-When you’re ready, there are two ways to download CBOX :
+When you’re ready, there are two ways to download DOLLIE_SETUP :
 1. Search for it in the plugins section of your WordPress Dashboard and install it as you would any other WordPress plugin.
 1. Download it from the WordPress plugin repository: [https://wordpress.org/plugins/commons-in-a-box](https://wordpress.org/plugins/commons-in-a-box/)

-Once you’ve downloaded and installed CBOX, you’ll be able to choose which package you wish to use: CBOX Classic or CBOX OpenLab.
-See our documentation for step-by-step instructions for installing [CBOX Classic](http://commonsinabox.org/cbox-classic-installation-guide) or [CBOX OpenLab](http://commonsinabox.org/openlab-installation-guide).
+Once you’ve downloaded and installed DOLLIE_SETUP, you’ll be able to choose which package you wish to use: DOLLIE_SETUP Classic or DOLLIE_SETUP OpenLab.
+See our documentation for step-by-step instructions for installing [DOLLIE_SETUP Classic](http://commonsinabox.org/cbox-classic-installation-guide) or [DOLLIE_SETUP OpenLab](http://commonsinabox.org/openlab-installation-guide).

 If you want to find out more before you begin, you can read our [Documentation](http://commonsinabox.org/cbox-documentation), visit our [Showcase](http://commonsinabox.org/cbox-showcase), or try a [Demo](http://commonsinabox.org/demo).